-Asian shares mostly fall amid worries about slowing economy
+Global shares trade mixed amid worries about slowing economy

 Many regional economies are seeing weakness in exports due to softer demand in major markets like the United States.
 That has dulled the impact of a rebound in China as its economy recovers from pandemic-related disruptions.

-One report from the Institute for Supply Management said that growth in the U.S. services sector slowed last month by more than economists expected, as the pace of new orders cooled.
+A report from the Institute for Supply Management said that growth in the U.S. services sector slowed last month by more than economists expected, as the pace of new orders cooled.
 A separate report suggested private employers added 145,000 jobs in March, down sharply from February’s 261,000.
 Perhaps more importantly for markets, pay raises also weakened for workers, according to the ADP Research Institute.

 ADP’s private payroll report could offer a preview of what Friday’s more comprehensive jobs report from the U.S. government will show.
 Economists expect it to say employers added 240,000 jobs last month, down from 311,000 in February.